|

 precisely focused on the aerial image created by the lens being

-tested.
+independent of the film you use.
 The lens aerial resolution varies widely depending on

 35mm SLR camera lenses, often